Top of Page

 If any judgment should be made against us in such a lawsuit, or should our creditability be damaged, our results of operations or financial condition could be adversely impacted.

-As of March 31, 2020, our cash and cash equivalents were JPY38,672 million, increased by JPY6,714 million from the previous fiscal year end.
-Our bank borrowings as of March 31, 2020 were JPY27,750 million, increased by JPY1,000 million from the previous fiscal year end.
-Our finance lease obligation including current portion as of March 31, 2020 was JPY18,063 million, increased by JPY29 million.
-As of March 31, 2020, the balance of other financial liabilities related to operating lease recognized along with the adoption of IFRS 16 was JPY34,591 million.
+As of March 31, 2022, our cash and cash equivalents were JPY47,391 million, increased by JPY4,924 million from the previous fiscal year end.
+Our bank borrowings as of March 31, 2022 were JPY21,870 million, decreased by JPY3,690 million from the previous fiscal year end.
+Our finance lease obligation including current portion as of March 31, 2022 was JPY18,069 million, decreased by JPY160 million.
+As of March 31, 2022, the balance of other financial liabilities related to operating lease recognized along with the adoption of IFRS 16 was JPY28,157 million.

 Our investment in facilities has been increasing.
 We plan to continuously allocate more capital in the future for network facilities, cloud computing services-related facilities, investments and expenses needed for maintenance, updates and expansion of back office-related facilities, investments and expenses needed for service development as well as operation and business development, investments and expenses related to our own data center construction, expansion of office space along with human resources expansion, increases in operating capital along with business expansion, capital injections and/or loans for business expansion as a group, funds for M&A transactions, etc. We mainly use lease transactions when purchasing network equipment.
 Due to changes in the business climate, we may be faced with greater than expected funding needs for fund raising, including future lease transactions for our business operation.
 There is no guarantee that we can execute such transactions on favorable terms and conditions which could impose restrictions on our business development.

-IIJ issued 4,700,000 new shares of common stock by way of a public offering in July 2013 and 700,000 new shares by way of a third-party allotment in connection with a secondary offering of shares by way of an over-allotment in August 2013.
+IIJ issued 9,400 thousand new shares (post-stock-split-base) of common stock by way of a public offering in July 2013 and 1,400 thousand new shares (post-stock-split-base) by way of a third-party allotment in connection with a secondary offering of shares by way of an over-allotment in August 2013.
 For future strategic mergers and acquisitions transactions and/or large-scale business investments, we may choose to raise additional funds from the issuance of equity shares of IIJ’s common stock or securities convertible into IIJ’s common stock, in which case existing shareholders may incur substantial dilution.

-Stock compensation-type stock options are allocated to directors and executive directors of IIJ (excluding part-time and outside directors) as a substitution for the planned retirement allowance.
+IIJ has introduced stock compensation-type stock options for directors and executive directors of IIJ (excluding part-time and outside directors) as a substitution for the planned retirement allowance.

-In June 2020, IIJ allocated restricted stocks compensation to directors and executive directors of IIJ (excluding part-time and outside directors) as a substation for a part of bonus.
-IIJ may allocate restricted stocks compensation in the future depending on earnings results.
+IIJ has introduced restricted stocks remuneration for directors and executive directors of IIJ and its subsidiary, IIJ-Global (excluding part-time and outside directors) as a substation for a part of bonus.

 End of the page.